 - Observe the indicated weight.
-Do not lift the generator causing jolts or put it down abruptly on the floor, because this can cause damage to the bearings; - Use only the lifting lugs in the generator frame: - The lifting lugs on the heat exchanger, end shields, bearings, radiator, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the generator; - In order to move the generator, the shaft must be locked with the shaft locking device supplied with the generator.
+Do not lift the generator causing jolts or put it down abruptly on the floor, because this can cause damage to the bearings; - The lifting lugs on the heat exchanger, end shields, bearings, terminal box, etc. are designed to handle these components only separately; - Never use the shaft to lift the generator; - In order to move the generator, the shaft must be locked with the shaft locking device supplied with the generator.
 Steel wire ropes, clevises and the lifting equipment must be able to stand the generator weight.